 Memory storage: MicroSD with at least class 10 or UHS-I rating

 Should I buy a GoPro Hero 9 Black?

 As ever with a new GoPro edition, it's hard to not like the HERO 9's newly-honed imaging abilities, and the supporting software just keeps getting better and better.
 Overall GoPro has done one thing very well here, and that's make the 9 seem substantially better than the 8 (which will obviously see a significant price drop now that the new, more desirable model has arrived).

 Unlike previous models though, the step-up that the HERO 9 brings is across the board, and that front-facing screen will make the HERO 9 a no-brainer for those wanting to capture properly-framed direct-to-camera moments.
-The new horizon levelling, smoothing technology really does make a vast difference to the quality of video you'll capture while moving, from mountain biking to trackdays, surfing to snorkelling, this is the new action cam to beat.
+The new horizon levelling, smoothing technology really does make a vast difference to the quality of video you'll capture while moving.